⚠ COVID-19 INFORMATION: Vaccine Information, Other Resources

 Lurie Children’s shares a commitment to support and advocate for the intersex community within our walls and the larger community.
 We recognize the painful history and complex emotions associated with intersex surgery and how, for many years, the medical field has failed these children.
 Historically care for individuals with intersex traits included an emphasis on early genital surgery to make genitalia appear more typically male or female.
 As the medical field has advanced, and understanding has grown, we now know this approach was harmful and wrong.
 Ann & Robert H. Lurie Children’s Hospital of Chicago and our Sex Development Clinic recognizes this truth.
 We empathize with intersex individuals who were harmed by the treatment that they received according to the historic standard of care and we apologize and are truly sorry.
 Since then, brave individuals, both those affected by these conditions and medical professionals who recognized the problems, spoke out about this harmful standard of care.
 Their testimonials have prompted the medical community to carefully re-evaluate and change the standard of care in significant ways.
-Since the Sex Development Clinic formed in 2013, we have strived to think progressively about how to further improve care for patients in this field.
+Since the clinic formed in 2013, we have strived to think progressively about how to further improve care for patients in this field.

 As we reflect on how to best support the intersex community going forward, we are clarifying our current policies and taking several actions: